 Required for everyone!
-Students who fail to pass the syllabus quiz with 100% accuracy by August 28th will be administratively dropped from the course.
+Students who fail to pass the syllabus quiz with 100% accuracy by the posted due date will be administratively dropped from the course.

 You will take a quiz based on the course requirements and the use of course technology.
 The purpose is to ensure that you clearly understand the course requirements and how to use the course online tools.
 You will gain access to the remaining course materials once you have passed the quiz with 100% accuracy.